KarthikMalli/karthikmalli.github.io/README.md

 Epigraphy, medieval literary traditions, European-Indian contact, early printing, minority language histories, medieval architecture (temples, mosques, and mausolea), are all themes I'm deeply interested in and have worked on in different roles and projects.

-Much of my reent work has been around print histories — graphical, social, and technological - across various Indian languages.
+Much of my recent work has been around print histories — graphical, social, and technological - across various Indian languages.

 Interested in working with me?
 Drop me a line at sainyn@gmail.com and say hi :)